24 Best Podcasts for Learning Korean in 2026

 10. Hangugeo con AngDuck (Intermediate)

 You can also check Hangugeo con AngDuck if you are an intermediate-level learner.
-Her podcast provides new lessons regularly, covering various topics and difficulty levels.
+Her podcast provides new lessons regularly, covering a range of topics and difficulty levels.

 Her topics are unique, and she immerses you in Korean through many episodes.
-You can hear all the time, which surely can encourage you to absorb the flow of natural Korean.
+You can hear it all the time, which encourages you to absorb the natural flow of Korean.

 She covers many topics.
 E.g., Korean customers, comparisons, life in South Korea, language study, must-watch Korean thriller films, shopping, food, and dramas.
 And the list is pretty much never-ending.